 - The

-loop to iterate through the queue fromhead
+displayfunction uses awhileloop to iterate through the queue fromheadtotailwhile considering circular wrapping.

 - The